Skip to main content

 Educational Campaign 2022

-The Basic Needs off-Campus Housing Office at UC San Diego hosted a 6-week educational campaign during Spring 2022 to breakdown the mundane that is the housing search process.
+The Basic Needs off-Campus Housing Office at UC San Diego hosted a 6-week Educational Campaign during Spring 2022 to breakdown the mundane that is the housing search process.
 The series begins by centering the content in the deep understanding that housing is a systemic issue that is further inflated by the on-going COVID-19 pandemic and California Housing Crisis.
+Check out our Housing Booklet or our six part series from 2022 to learn about additional housing resources!

 housingsched2022.jpg